-The Old Ginn House Inn (Moor Rd, Great Clifton, Workington CA14 1TS), is a wonderful pub with accommodation, located for you to explore the west Lake District.
+The Old Ginn House Inn (Moor Rd, Great Clifton, Workington CA14 1TS), is one of the wonderful Lake District pubs with accommodation, located for you to explore the west Lake District.
 It is close to the towns of Workington, Cockermouth and Maryport.
 Once a 17th century farmhouse, the inn has been tastefully refurbished and now offers excellent en-suite accommodation for walkers.
 There are even family sized rooms that will sleep up to five people, and the Superior Double Room has a luxury jacuzzi bath.
 Before you set out in the morning, you can fill up on a traditional Cumbrian breakfast made with local produce.
 The grilled herby sausages are particularly popular.
 You certainly won’t leave The Old Ginn House, feeling empty!

 The Uplands Inn (Haggs Ln, Cartmel, Grange-over-Sands LA11 6HD), has completely breathtaking views of the surrounding countryside – worth waking up in the morning for.
 It is only a short distance from the spectacular Lake Windermere, the biggest natural lake in England.
 The Uplands Inn is completely dog friendly throughout, meaning that you can bring your dog on your walking holiday.
 They are treated just as well as the human visitors and there are always plenty of doggy snacks on hand.
 Whilst you are staying at the Uplands Inn, make sure that you sample some of the delicious fare that the restaurant has to offer.
 The burgers, whether they are beef or veggie are all homemade and the Sunday roasts are certainly hearty.
 It is also worth mentioning that the bar has a stock of 85 different gins to sample after a long day’s walking.